babu97/project2-LEMP/project2.md

 ## STEP 1 -INSTALLING THE NGINX WEB SERVER
-Since this is our first time using apt for this session, start off by updating your server’s package index.
-Following that, you can use apt install to get Nginx installed:
+Since this is MY first time using apt for this session, I startED  off by updating MY  server’s package index.
+Following that, I can use apt install to get Nginx installed:
 ```
 sudo apt update
 sudo apt install nginx